 Works in the public domain include works that have never been the subject of copyright protection, works whose term of copyright protection has expired, and works by the U.S. government.
-Works in the public domain may be freely copied and used.
+Works in the public domain may be freely copied and used, and in the case of works with expired copyright terms, used without the former copyright owners’ permission.
 However, collections, translations and edited versions of works that contain or incorporate works in the public domain may be protected by copyright.
-The absence of a copyright notice does not mean the work is in the public domain and can be used freely.
+The absence of a copyright notice, or the absence of Copyright Office records, does not mean the work is in the public domain and can be used freely.

 Works That Are Not the Subject of Copyright Protection

 Several types of material are not copyrightable subject matter.
 According to the U.S. Copyright Office, such uncopyrightable material includes:

 Ideas, procedures, processes, systems, methods of operation, concepts, principles, or discoveries;

 Typeface or mere variations of typographic ornamentations;

 It’s important to understand that while these materials are not protectable by copyright, some may be subject to other forms of intellectual property protection, such as patents, trademarks, and trade secrets.
 See U.S. Copyright Office Compendium Section 707 for more information.

 When Copyright Protection Expires